nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ### Nuxeo Configuration

-You can change ARender previewer url used by Nuxeo to open ARender session by setting `arender.server.previewer.host` in your nuxeo.conf (default value if `http://localhost:8080`).
+You can change ARender previewer URL used by Nuxeo to open ARender session by setting `arender.server.previewer.host` in your `nuxeo.conf` (default value if `http://localhost:8080`).

 ### ARender Previewer Configuration